biboyd/SALSA/README.md

 Now you should be all set to code!

 ### Installing dependencies
-To help with installing dependencies, `enivronment.yml` is included in the repository.
+To help with installing dependencies, both `environment-minimal.yml` and `environment.yml` files are included in the repository.
+The `environment.yml` contains additional packages necessary for developing SALSA and [building the documentation](#building-the-documentation) locally.

 First,
 [install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)
 Then you should be able to create a conda environment via:
 ```